 We are hearing more and more about the climate and ecological emergency and the need for immediate global action.
 It can leave us feeling powerless and like our actions are negligible in the global scheme of things, but we do have an influence over our local environment.

 With the climate undoubtedly changing, there is much talk about reducing our emissions, however, we should also be looking at increasing our resilience to the impacts we are likely to face, as a result of this changing climate.

 Discussing these topics at a community level, brings together experts in the area and those with an interest in making things work, i.e. the people who live and work in the community.

 We might want to see a local energy supply, community growing, installation of natural flood defences, tree planting or something else, but whatever it is, it will be what the community thinks is needed, what the community thinks will work and what the community are prepared to invest time in implementing and maintaining.

 What are our aims?

 Our main aims are to;

-- Start (or widen and connect) the conversation around this topic
+- Start (or widen and connect) the conversation around these topics

-- Hear a wide variety of views from the people of Chesham(*)
+- Hear a wide variety of views from people in the community

 - Link into existing initiatives and